maerteijn/maerteijn.nl/README.md

     npm run test:e2e
 ```

+## Github actions

+All linting and tests are run automatically using [Github Actions](https://github.com/maerteijn/maerteijn.nl/actions)

 ## Deployment to Vercel

 Each commit will build a new version of the site (when the pipeline succeeds) on [Vercel](https://vercel.com/).
 That is also the platform where the site is hosted.